Skip to content

 Sales metrics

 Sales metrics.
 A couple of key metrics at every sales professional needs to be very familiar with.
-The start of it is looking at your own conversion rate, this is something that does not happen overnight.
+The start of it is looking at your conversion rate, this is something that does not happen overnight.
 This is something that you need to probably do for, a quarter or two quarters.
 Get a sense of if you as a salesperson, get a hundred leads, how much business will you tell us from that?
 For instance, sales funnel.
-These are a hundred leads of which not all of the leads want to speak to you.
-Not all of these leads are good fit.
+These are a hundred leads of which not all of leads want to speak to you.
+Not all of these leads are a good fit.

 Sales conversion rates